pavlo/heatit/README.md

 This directive allows you to parametrize your assets.
 This is very similar to `{ get_param foo }` used in HEAT so there are chances you prefer the latter. `heatit's` `@param` however is useful if you need to inject some stuff into your assets at "compile" time versus at "runtime" so to speak.

+#### Example

 Currently parameter values are read from a flat YAML file you passed a reference to with `--params` command line argument.
-Here's an example of such file:
+So, for instance if you called it like this:

+`heatit process --source=heat.yaml --params=params.yaml --destination=result.yaml`

+And `params.yaml` contents are:

 ```yaml
 network-interface: "eth2"